midwayjs/serverless-devs-generator/README.md

-# serverless-devs-generator
+# serverless-yaml-generator
-Generate function information for serverless devs
+Generate function information for serverless with midway function